SymfonyCasts/symfony7/sfcasts/prod-environment.md

 [[[ code('76ca37e8e8') ]]]

 ***TIP
-In the `dev` Symfony environment, a listener serves our assets dynamically.
-But in the `prod`, you have to compile them manually by running:
+In your `dev` environment, a listener serves our assets dynamically.
+But in `prod`, you have to compile them manually by running:

 ```terminal-silent
 php bin/console asset-map:compile
 ```

-Usually, you may not need this locally because the browser already cached assets from the `dev`.
-But if you don't see styles in the `prod`, or if you deploy the website to users - that's the solution.
+If you don't see styles in `prod`, or if you deploy the website to users - this is required.

-You may also want to delete the `public/assets/` directory when back to the `dev` mode again to see changes immediately without recompiling them.
+When switching back to the `dev` environment, you'll need to delete the `public/assets/` directory in order to start serving assets dynamically again.
 See [Symfony docs](https://symfony.com/doc/current/frontend/asset_mapper.html#serving-assets-in-dev-vs-prod) for more details.
 ***